What is the Push strategy in the Supply Chain?

 What is the Pull strategy in the Supply Chain:

 The Pull strategy in supply chain management focuses on producing goods in response to actual customer demand rather than relying on forecasting.
-This approach is a dynamic supply chain strategy that adapts to real-time data and customer needs in the logistics supply chain.
+This approach is a dynamic supply chain strategy that adapts to real-time data, ensuring customer engagement and catering to the needs of potential customers within the logistics supply chain.

 Advantages of Pull Strategy: